Southern Railway 1401: Preservation and permanent display

 In September 1961, No. 1401 was moved into the Shelton Paint Shop on Henry Street, where it was cosmetically restored with a new coat of paint.
 On October 30, the tender was finished first and the easiest to be transported via flatbed truck to the Smithsonian's under construction Museum of History and Technology building, where it arrived on November 13.
 The locomotive's repaint was finished on November 8 and it was towed to the Washington Navy Yard three days later.
-On November 25, the locomotive was lifted off the rails and onto to a flatbed truck by two giant SOU wrecking cranes.
+On November 25, the locomotive was lifted off the rails and onto a flatbed truck by two giant SOU wrecking cranes.
 On November 30, the No. 1401 locomotive finally arrived at the Museum of History and Technology building's Railroad Hall exhibit, where it was unloaded from the flatbed onto a temporary track and turntable, where it was slowly pulled around to align over the museum's tracks.
 The turntable was removed and the locomotive was finally lowered onto the rails inside the Railroad Hall exhibit, reuniting with its tender on December 6.
-No. 1401 was dedicated at the Smithsonian on June 1962 with SOU president D.W.
-Brosnan and Robert John Fleming in attendance.
+No. 1401 was dedicated at the Smithsonian in June 1962 with SOU president D.W.
+Brosnan and Fleming in attendance.

 When the Museum of History and Technology was opened to the public in early 1964, No. 1401 being largest item on display, was the star exhibit of the Railroad Hall and a Smithsonian icon.
-In February 1967, No. 1401 was given a visor on its headlight and the Charlotte division logo inscribed underneath both sides of its cab per advice of W. Graham Claytor Jr., who was SOU vice-president at the time.
+In early October 1966, No. 1401's whistle was temporarily used on Ms class "Light Mikado" type No. 4501, which was pulling an excursion from Washington, D.C. to Front Royal, Virginia and back.
+In early 1967, No. 1401 was given a visor on its headlight and the Charlotte Division logo inscribed underneath both sides of its cab per advice of W. Graham Claytor Jr., who was SOU vice-president at the time.
+(Note: Before that, Claytor attempt to persuade SOU to lease a Ps-4 locomotive in operating condition for use in excursion service.
+But with No. 1401 being the sole survivor of its class and the Smithsonian refused, it was very unlikely.)
 In 1980, the Museum of History and Technology was renamed the National Museum of American History to reflect its scope of American history.
 On April 8, 2002, the Railroad Hall exhibit closed and No. 1401 had been pushed back at about 30 ft from its former spot to be part of the new America On The Move exhibition, which opened on November 22, 2003.
 The No. 1401 locomotive still currently remains on permanent static display at the Smithsonian as the sole survivor of the Southern Railway Ps-4 class.